SAP/openui5-docs/docs/Step_2_A_First_Unit_Test_b81736e.md

 Now we write tests that call the function we have just defined and check for the correct result when passing in various arguments.

+By writing these tests, we actually implement the following specification in our tests that was defined by the product team.

 -   price < 50: Status is green \(*Success*\)

 -   price \>= 50 and price < 250: Status is normal \(*None*\)